 The Cape Jewish Chronicle is a monthly print and digital publication that focuses on the Cape Town Jewish Community.
 The print edition arrives in most Jewish homes in the city in the first week of every month.
-The website is updated twice weekly.
-A voluntary subscription of R270 per year is requested to help cover costs.
-Overseas subscribers can receive their editions by airmail at a cost of R675 per year.
+The website is updated when the print edition goes to post.
+A voluntary subscription of R285 per year is requested to help cover costs.
+Overseas subscribers can receive their editions by airmail at a cost of R685 per year.

 What we are

 The Chronicle includes local organisational and social news (including family announcements and photographs of simchas), editorial material, commentary on local and international issues and columns of a lighter nature.
 Advertising includes both commercial and classifieds.

 If you live in Cape Town and do not receive our print edition, please contact the CJC office: 021 464 6736 (09h00-13h00)

 Who we are

 Lindy Diamond is the editor of both the print and digital editions and has been editor since 2015.The staff comprises secretary Tessa Epstein, advertising consultant Anita Shenker and layout artist Desrae Saacks, who have been with the paper for 27, 26 and 17 years respectively.
 The Editorial Board has an executive headed by chairman Lester Hoffman.
 The remaining members of the Editorial Board are representatives of the South African Zionist Federation (Cape Council) and the Jewish Board of Deputies (Cape Council), other organisations as well as members co-opted ad persona.